-An additional feature of the progress table is the ability to immediately visualize any of the individuals in the Avogadro main window - simply clicking on a row in this table will display the three-dimensional structure in Avogadro, where it can be visualized, modified, or exported.
+An additional feature of the progress table is the ability to immediately visualize any of the structures in the Avogadro2 main window (assuming Avogadro2 is open with an Avogadro2 RPC server running more info can be found in the Avogadro2 section) - simply clicking on a row in this table will display the threedimensional structure in Avogadro2, where it can be visualized, modified, or exported.
 If the user would like to add a bit of "intelligent design" to the evolutionary process, a structure can be modified and then resubmitted using a context (right-click) menu from the progress table.
-The context menu provides tools to (un)kill a structure, resubmit for local optimization at an arbitrary optimization step, or replace a problematic structure with a new, random individual.
+The context menu provides tools to (un)kill a structure, resubmit for local optimization at an arbitrary optimization step, replace a problematic structure with a new, random individual, or even generate a theoretical XRD pattern for the crystal.